-Having a door to the outside, also made the short hallway cold, due to the number of times the door was opened.
-This was a good lesson for me that a higher cabin isn’t always the best cabin for an Alaska cruise, even though they come at a higher price.
+Having a door to the outside also made the short hallway cold due to the number of times guests opened the door.
+This was a good lesson for me that a higher cabin isn’t always the best for an Alaska cruise, even though they come at a higher price.

 Forward Vs Aft Stateroom

 However, if you’re sensitive to motion or vibrations, consider choosing something mid-ship instead.
-It should also be noted that sometimes, passengers can sometimes smell the exhaust from the ship’s funnels on their aft balconies.
+Also, passengers can occasionally smell the exhaust from the ship’s funnels on their aft balconies.

-While this is not true of all cruise ships, some ships have a sloping aft.
+While this is not true for all cruise ships, some have a sloping aft.
 As a result, people on the higher decks can see down into the lower deck balconies.
-If privacy is of concern to you, you might want to reconsider an aft stateroom.
+If privacy concerns you, reconsider an aft stateroom.